Telemetry and Metrics

 static_configs:

-To collect Gateway application logs with metrics on Kubernetes, add a logs pipeline and set FORWARD_GW_APP_LOG=true in chart values.
+To collect Gateway application logs together with metrics, add a logs pipeline to the same otel-config.yaml, recreate the Secret, and set FORWARD_GW_APP_LOG=true on the Gateway container.

 exporters: